+Someone mentioned recently how their heart just races at times — “off the charts” is how they put it.
+Many, many years ago, I actually learned how to slow my heart rate from pounding a mile a minute to a regular pace.
 Back in high school, when I was working out for track, after a particularly hard workout, my heart would feel like it was beating out of my chest.
 It was pretty disconcerting.
 I actually felt ill when it was happening.
 So I had to do something.
-Here’s what I did:

-First, I tried slowing down my breathing, but my heart would still race, and my body would feel like it was starving for air.
+First, I tried just slowing down my breathing, but my heart would still race, and my body would feel like it was starving for air.
 So, I’d have to start breathing heavier again, and my heart rate would stay fast.

 Then I tried taking in a deep breath and holding it… but for some reason, that just made it beat even harder.
 Yikes!
-I think that is because inhalation is linked with the sympathetic nervous system, which is all about adrenalin and fight-flight-freeze responses.
+I think that is because inhalation is linked with the sympathetic nervous system, which is all about adrenaline and fight-flight-freeze responses.
 Taking a deep breath seemed to activate the very thing I was trying to calm down.